Travel Abroad Planning Deadlines

 - 4 weeks prior to departure: a set of required travel documentation is due (see Travel Permission Application for details)

 Note: For the first deadline, no plans or payments should be made at that point.
 If your student organization incurs any costs related to the proposed trip prior to the initial approval of your country, then your student organization is liable for any cancellation and penalty fees if travel to your country gets denied.

 University Travel Policy & Protocol

-For any trip made in countries other than the U.S. (the U.S. is defined as the 50 states and does not include territories like the Virgin Islands, Puerto Rico, and Guam), student organizations need to follow the International Travel Approval Process outlined by the Global Engagement Office:
+For any trip made in countries other than the U.S. (the U.S. is defined as the 50 states and also includes U.S. territories like the Virgin Islands, Puerto Rico, and Guam), student organizations need to follow the International Travel Approval Process outlined by the Global Engagement Office:

 A general description of requirements are listed below.
 This is NOT a comprehensive list of requirements.
 View all requirements described in the two links provided above.

 International Travel Application

 This application includes a checklist of requirements that need to be completed prior to departure.
 The form needs to be completed by the non-student sponsor of your trip and submitted prior to departure date according to instructions in the travel application.
 Your CSL advisor will complete this form and guide you through the application in a timely manner.
 The completed form needs to be submitted to your CSL advisor who will then forward to the Associate Provost for International Programs.

 >>> International Travel Application (PDF)